slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

 * `TPD_G`: Simulation only generic used to add delay after the register stage.
 This generic has no impact to synthesis or Place and Route (PnR).
 Primary purpose is to help with visually looking at simulation waveforms.
+* `PRJ_VERSION_G`: same as `PRJ_VERSION` environmental variable in the local Makefile.
+* `GIT_HASH_G`: 160-bit value of the git repo's hash at the time of the build.
+A zero value will be used if the git clone is "dirty".
+* `BUILD_STRING_G`: an ASCII string of useful build information at the time of the build that's packed into 64 by 32-bit std_logic_vectors
 * `axilClk`: AXI-Lite clock
 * `axilRst`: AXI-Lite reset (active HIGH)
 * `axilReadMaster`: AXI-Lite read master input.